ophiion/F5_NIA_workshop/README.md

 **Pre-requisites**

-To get the most out of this training, the student should already have some basic knowledge about the use of Terraform, Consul and BIG-IP. if you are new to Terraform automation for BIG-IP and configuring service discovery using Consul we recommend going through this [quick learn guide](https://learn.hashicorp.com/tutorials/consul/load-balancing-f5).
+To get the most out of this training, the student should already have some basic knowledge about the use of Terraform, Consul and BIG-IP.

 **Lab Environment**